dolejska-daniel/challonge-api/README.md

 # Introduction

 This is Challonge API wrapper for PHP7!
-Just ready to be used.

 With easy usage and clean code.

 # ChallongeAPI